WilmerHale: Other notable and controversial clients

+WilmerHale was the external law firm hired by OpenAI to conduct a review and investigation into the events surrounding the November 2023 removal and subsequent reinstatement of CEO Sam Altman.

+In July 2025, the Financial Times reported that Boston Consulting Group (BCG) had hired WilmerHale to help in an internal investigation on "process failures", referring to the role of the "BCG modelled plan to 'relocate' Palestinians from Gaza".

 Pro bono

 Both Hale and Dorr and Wilmer, Cutler & Pickering have a long history of involvement in pro bono work.
-WilmerHale has ranked at or near the top of The American Lawyer pro bono ranking since the merger.
-In recent years, the firm has been involved in several high-profile cases.

 WilmerHale lawyers dedicated pro bono hours to addressing issues of systemic racial injustice following the murder of George Floyd in 2020.
-This work included advocating to ensure that the state of Michigan prioritized Covid vaccinations for prisoners.

-Attorneys at the firm also challenged the legality of Georgia’s voting maps, claiming that the revised maps diluted Black voting strength.
+Attorneys at the firm also challenged the legality of Georgia's voting maps, claiming that the revised maps diluted Black voting strength.

 Guantanamo controversy

 A team of WilmerHale attorneys represents the "Algerian Six", a group of men who fell under suspicion of planning to attack the US embassy in Bosnia and who are now held in the Guantanamo Bay detainment camp.

 In 2006, attorney Melissa Hoffer, then part of the team with WilmerHale, delivered a speech in Caen, France, critical of U.S. detainee policy.
 Other WilmerHale lawyers participating in the case include Stephen Oleskey and Rob Kirsch.

 In January 2007, Cully Stimson, deputy assistant secretary of defense for detainee affairs, criticized WilmerHale and other major law firms for representing "the very terrorists who hit their bottom line back in 2001," and questioned whether such work was really being done pro bono or might actually receive funding from shadowy sources.
 In a Wall Street Journal editorial criticizing Stimson, Harvard Law School professor (and former United States Solicitor General under President Reagan) Charles Fried wrote:

 In December 2007, Seth Waxman made the oral argument to the Supreme Court in Boumediene v.
 Bush which upheld habeas corpus rights for detainees at Guantanamo Bay.